 Can staff bring their own devices (BYOD) rather than use company provided mobile phones or laptops?
 If so, can you demand that certain apps, or software services are installed to allow for the security you need?

 - If you provide their phone, laptop or tablet – are they clear about what these can – and can’t be used for?

 - How do you monitor data, calls, or text messages?
 It might seem like Big Brother, but if you are providing a mobile phone for your members of staff doesn’t it make sense to have the ability, and right, to know exactly what that phone is being used for?

 - Then there is the duty of care for your own member of staff.
-There are numerous apps that will allow for the tracking of an employee’s mobile phone, and whilst some might accuse you of being too controlling, isn’t it essential for your employees’ welfare that you know where they are, especially if they are out on their own?
-Your lone worker policy could even include being able to monitor where they are during working hours and tracking their mobile is an ideal way to do this.
+There are numerous apps that will allow for the tracking of an employee’s mobile phone.
+And whilst some might accuse you of being too controlling, isn’t it essential for your employees’ welfare that you know where they are.
+Especially if they are out on their own?
+Your lone worker policy could even include being able to monitor where they are during working hours.
+Tracking their mobile is an ideal way to do this.

 So, between the policies you have in place, and the services and apps that are installed on the devices you provide and those belonging to your employees.
 You have a robust plan to protect both your data and your people.